Small-loss bounds for online learning with partial information: Introduction

 Our main technical contribution is to greatly expand the power of this freezing technique.
 We show how to apply it in a black-box manner with any full information learning algorithm and extend it to graph-based feedback.
-To deal with the graph-based feedback setting, we suggest a novel and technically more challenging dual-threshold freezing scheme.
+To deal with the graph-based feedback setting, we suggest a novel and technically more challenging double-threshold freezing scheme (Section~\ref{sec:black_box}).
 The natural way to apply importance sampling in the graph-based feedback is by dividing the actual loss with the probability of being observed, i.e. the sum of the probabilities that the action and its neighbors are played.
 An initial approach is to freeze an action if its probability of being observed is below some threshold $\gamma$.
-We show that the total probability frozen by this step is bounded by $\alpha\gamma$, where $\alpha$ is the size of the maximum independent number of the feedback graph.
+We show that the total probability frozen by this step is bounded by $\alpha\gamma$, where $\alpha$ is the size of the maximum number of nodes in an independent set, a subset of nodes of the feedback graph with no edges.
 To see why, consider a maximal independent set $S$ of the frozen actions and note that all frozen actions are observed by some node in $S$.
 This observation seems to imply that we can replace the dependence on $d$ by a dependence on $\alpha$.
 However there are externalities among actions as freezing one action may affect the probability of another being observed.
 As a result, the latter may need to be frozen as well to ensure that all active arms are observed with probability at least $\gamma$ (and therefore obtain our desired upper bound on the range of the estimated losses).
 This causes a cascade of freezing, with possibly freezing a large amount of additional probability.

-To limit this cascade effect, we develop a dual-threshold freezing technique: we initially freeze arms that are observed with probability less than $\gamma$, and subsequently use a lower threshold $\gamma'=\nicefrac{\gamma}{3}$ and only freeze arms that are observed with probability less than $\gamma'$.
+To limit this cascade effect, we develop a double-threshold freezing technique: we initially freeze arms that are observed with probability less than $\gamma$, and subsequently use a lower threshold $\gamma'=\gamma/3$ and only freeze arms that are observed with probability less than $\gamma'$.
 This technique allows us to bound the total probability of arms that are frozen subsequently by the total probability of arms that are frozen initially.
 We prove this via an elegant combinatorial charging argument of Claim~\ref{Claim_2}.